 How can you help your high school student with their mental health?

 Parents who suspect their child may be suffering from a mental health condition or have a child who has gone through a traumatic event should look into family therapy.
 Even if the trauma was primarily experienced by your child, the entire family should be a part of the healing process.
-You can find a therapist and attend family counseling on its own, or you can use family counseling as a part of a more comprehensive treatment plan.
+You can find a therapist and attend family counseling on its own, or you can try family therapy services as a part of a more comprehensive treatment plan. .
 It’s a good idea to talk to a therapist or counseling center you trust to ask questions and find the best solution for your individual needs.